Wildlife

 The beloved annual gathering is in person again in Telluride, Colorado, and screening some of the most exciting adventure films of the year

-This Central American destination is the adventure traveler’s dream, from its jungle-covered peaks to a coastline dotted with more than 450 islands stretching across the world’s second-largest barrier reef.
-It’s also delightfully accessible (English is the official language and the dollar a main currency), culturally diverse, and home to historically significant Maya sites, creating a particular dynamism that's unique to the region
+This Central American destination is the adventure traveler’s dream, from its jungle-covered peaks to a coastline where 450 islands stretch across the world’s second-largest barrier reef.
+It’s beautiful, accessible, culturally diverse, and home to historically significant Maya sites.

 Freezing to death.
 Heatstroke.
 The excruciatingly painful sting of a box jellyfish, which can kill a person in under a minute.
 After writing the classic 1997 story “Frozen Alive,” Peter Stark became an expert on what it feels like to die in the wild.
 We asked him why people are so interested in reading about it—and about his own close calls.